net-shell/100inspace/README.md

 ## Environment Variables

 - `SUBSCRIBE_URL` - Where the subscribe link leads to.
+Leave empty to hide the button.
+- `SITE_LIVE` - Controls the Live/Coming Soon mode.

 ## Development